Portsmouth Cathedral: Architecture

 The formal entrance into the cathedral is through the bronze west doors, designed by Bryan Kneale.
 The design is based on the tree of life, an ancient symbol representing the renewal of life.
 The completed nave is a square space that is enclosed by an outer ambulatory.
 The ambulatory is low and vaulted.
 Because the furniture in the nave is not fixed, it can be used for various means, including concerts and exhibitions as well as services.
 On the rood screen, beneath the nave organ case is a sculpture called Christus by Peter Eugene Ball.
 The nave organ case was designed by Didier Grassin in 2001; the inside of the panels were designed by Patrick Caulfield.
 The left side depicts night, with a stylised lighthouse shining on the sea (which alludes to the City of Portsmouth's motto, "Heaven's Light Our Guide").
 The right door depicts day, showing the sun and the hull of a fishing boat.

 The tower is pierced to provide an organ loft raised on a low dark passage.
 The font (1991), made to a Greek design of the ninth century, is placed centrally between the nave and the quire.
 In the south tower transept is the bronze statue of St John the Baptist by David Wynne.
 It was cast in 1951 as a memorial to a Winchester College pupil killed on the Matterhorn.
 On the north wall of the south tower transept is the painting The Miraculous Draught of Fishes by William Lionel Wyllie.
 The north tower transept contains a ceramic plaque of the Virgin and Child by the Florentine sculptor Andrea della Robbia.
 The principal altar stands on a podium of Purbeck stone, with mosaic work by Richard Noviss.
 The lectern was the gift of Edward VII in 1903.
 The pulpit was installed in 1693 and is all that remains of a three-decker pulpit.
 The organ case, built by Francis Bird, with carved figures of cherubs and King David playing his harp, belongs to the Nicholson Organ and bears the date 1718.
+Located in the south chancel aisle is a large 1631 memorial to George Villiers, 1st Duke of Buckingham, who was assassinated at the nearby Greyhound Inn.

 In 1939, an extension of the Portsmouth Cathedral used granite from a quarry as far away as Pulau Ubin, Singapore, which was then a British colony.